Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Outline of proofs

 \subsection{Full recovery of spikes}

-We begin by analyzing the evolution of the correlations \(m_{ij}\) under the online SGD algorithm, following the update rule given by~\eqref{eq: online SGD}.
+We begin by analyzing the evolution of the correlations \(m_{ij}(\boldsymbol{X})\) under the online SGD algorithm, following the update rule given by~\eqref{eq: online SGD}.
 We assume an initial random start with a completely uninformative prior, specifically the invariant distribution on the Stiefel manifold.
-As a consequence, all correlations \(m_{ij}\) have the typical scale of order \(N^{-\frac{1}{2}}\) at initialization.
-For simplicity, we assume that all correlations are positive at initialization.
+As a consequence, all correlations \(m_{ij}(\boldsymbol{X}_0)\) have the typical scale of order \(N^{-\frac{1}{2}}\) at initialization.
+In the following discussion, we assume for simplicity that all correlations are positive at initialization.